alpaka-group/llama/docs/pages/proxyreferences.rst

                      // both work in LLAMA due to llama::ProxyRefOpMixin

 Proxy references cannot be used in compound assignment and increment/decrement operators unless they provide overloads for these operators.
-To cover this case, LLAMA provides the `CRTP <https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern>`_ mixin `llama::ProxyRefOpMixin`, which a proxy reference type can inherit from, to supply the necessary operators.
+To cover this case, LLAMA provides the `CRTP <https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern>`_ mixin :cpp:`llama::ProxyRefOpMixin`, which a proxy reference type can inherit from, to supply the necessary operators.
-All proxy reference types in LLAMA inherit from `llama::ProxyRefOpMixin` to supply the necessary operators.
+All proxy reference types in LLAMA inherit from :cpp:`llama::ProxyRefOpMixin` to supply the necessary operators.
-If you define your own computed mappings returning proxy references, make sure to inherit your proxy reference types from `llama::ProxyRefOpMixin`.
+If you define your own computed mappings returning proxy references, make sure to inherit your proxy reference types from :cpp:`llama::ProxyRefOpMixin`.